 In January 2011, the International Men and Gender Equality Survey (IMAGES) Questionnaire reported that 24% of Indian men had committed sexual violence at some point during their lives, and 65% of Indian men believe women should tolerate violence in order to keep the family together, and women sometimes deserve to be beaten.

 Men are since childhood expected to conform to the conventional ideas of masculinity; predominant part of which is exercising and establishing their supremacy over women.

 But who are you proving this masculinity to?
-To women you would think.
+To women, you would think.
 No, to other men.
 You all want to be a man among men.
-Your ignorance, comfort and indifference makes way for the rampant cruelty against women and the LGBTQ community who are treated as second-class citizens to ensure that the benefiters from this oppression continue enjoying their privilege.
+Your ignorance, comfort, and indifference make way for the rampant cruelty against women and the LGBTQ community who are treated as second-class citizens to ensure that the benefiters from this oppression continue enjoying their privilege.